ByAUJay

 What good looks like:

-- Slither and fuzzing in PR gates, with minimum coverage/invariant thresholds. (github.com)
+- Implementing Slither and fuzzing in PR gates, complete with minimum coverage and invariant thresholds. (github.com)

-- Container signing and verification in CD (example Cosign step):
+- Container signing and verification during the Continuous Delivery phase (check out this example Cosign step):

 6) Observability, indexing, and data products